 The Government helps foster parents with money so that they can look after the kids in their care.

-- People who want to foster kids have to be checked out by the Families SA office (or child and family services in your area).
+- People who want to foster kids have to be checked out by the Department for Child Protection.

 - They make sure that foster parents are good, responsible people who haven't been in trouble with the police.

 - Their home will be inspected and they often have to have some special training and may have to pass a special test.

 A foster parent can be young or old, married or single, employed or staying at home.
 The main thing is that they will look after the kids in their care as long as the kids need looking after.

 - Some kids may be fostered for a short time until their mum or dad can take care of them again.